noynaert/act102handouts/06_More_CSS/06b_More_CSS.md

 Reference: https://www.w3schools.com/css/css_border.asp

-Borders can be complex, so start simple and add sophisticatoin as you need it.
+Borders can be complex, so start simple and add sophistication as you need it.

 A border is immediately outside padding, if any